flobz/psacc-ha/psacc-ha/README.md

 6. At the bottom of the page you should see PSA Car Controller
 7. Click on it  and install

+You can find more details here : https://www.home-assistant.io/common-tasks/os#installing-third-party-add-ons
 ## Configure HA Panel
 [Look here](https://github.com/Flodu31/HomeAssistant-PeugeotIntegration)